craftcms/docs/docs/4.x/entries.md

 #### `cache`

 Enables query cache for this Query.
+See [Caching Element Queries](https://craftcms.com/docs/4.x/element-queries.html#caching-element-queries) for more information.